Yashashrip-iprogrammer/React-course-material/README.md

 You can switch branches via the branch dropdown above the directory explorer where every branch represents a course section.

 # Runnig the attached code
-You can use the attached code simply to compare it to yours.
-But you can also run it.

 To run my code, navigate into a specific code snapshot folder via the cd command in your command prompt or terminal first.